Surfboards hold a special place in the heart of surfers worldwide. Our trusty steeds help us ride walls of water; for this, we’ll be forever grateful!

 A board bag is a padded bag that’s shaped to the size of a surfboard.
 Day bags typically have less padding than travel bags which we’ll cover shortly.

-A board sock is a piece of material shaped into the size of your surfboard.
+A board sock is a piece of material shaped to the size of your surfboard.
 Good board socks have some padding on the nose to protect the most vulnerable part of your surfboard.

 Get a travel bag if you’re going on a surf trip